fire1ce/3os.org/docs/devops/python/virtualenv.md

 ---
+title: Virtualenv
-description: Python Virtual Environment - virtualenv.
+description: Cheat sheet for virtualenv.
+Python Virtual Environment - virtualenv.
 How to install and Use virtualenv with Python. virtualenv is a tool to create isolated Python environments.
-Since Python 3.3, a subset of it has been integrated into the standard library under the venv module.
 template: comments.html
-tags: [python, virtualenv]
+tags: [python, virtualenv, cheat-sheet]
 ---

 # Virtualenv